Maveyyl/SanityJS/README.md

 The type object can be complicated and describe the types of elements of an array or an object.
 This is done thanks to the  attributes "structure" and "sub_type" placed in the type object.
 It is then possible to describe multiple level of nested objects and arrays.

+The type object can also be an array of types objects to check.
+For example if an argument is optional but must be a string, the type object can be ["undefined","string"] or ["undefined", { type:"string", not_empty: true }]

 #### b) Sub Type
 A sub type is a type object, it describes the type of the elements of an array.
 Example: